elixirland/elixirland/README.md

 **Note**: The primary focus of these repositories is to serve as learning resources.
 Therefore, the projects may not necessarily have real-world applications.

 ## Assignments
-  - [**Book Club**](https://github.com/elixirland/xla-book-club): Create a Phoenix API for retrieving books and their pages from a PostgreSQL database.
+  - [**Book Club**](https://github.com/elixirland/xla-book-club): Build a Phoenix API for retrieving books and their pages from a PostgreSQL database.

 ## Contributions
 As stated above, contributions are welcome.
 Whether in the form of code reviewing, opening an issue or creating pull requests.